 PLACE Corps (Partners in Los Angeles Catholic Education)*

 Established in 2001, PLACE Corps is a nationally recognized teaching service corps.
 The program is built upon three pillars – professional development, community living, and spiritual development.
-Program members serve as teachers primarily in under-resourced Catholic schools through a two-year cohort program, earning a master's degree in Urban Education and California preliminary teaching credential, while living intentionally in faith-filled communities.
-Candidates have the additional option of obtaining catechetical certification.
-PLACE graduates leave the program as focused and driven educator leaders, continuing to make a lasting impact on PreK-12 education, and creating a PLACE legacy in Catholic education.
-Candidates in the PLACE Corps program receive salary and scholarship aid to enable them to complete a debt-free master's/credential program.
+Program members serve as teachers primarily in under-resourced Catholic schools through a two-year cohort program, earning a master's degree in Transformative Education and California preliminary teaching credential, while living intentionally in fellow PLACE Corps teacher communities supportive of faith.
+Candidates have the option of obtaining catechetical certification.
+PLACE graduates leave the program as focused and exceptional educator leaders, continuing to make a lasting impact on PreK-12 education, and creating a PLACE legacy in Catholic education.
+Candidates in the PLACE Corps program receive a full teaching salary and scholarship aid to enable them to complete a debt-free master's/credential program.

 *offered in the greater Los Angeles area of Southern California